MakuSantiran/ReviTerm/files/KanBan/ReviTermKanBan.md

 ^> improved damage animation
 ^> added the ability to add images (only in q&a)

-[x] fixed the layout on the menu where user chooses a reviewer

-[x] ^> fixed a bug when importing a quiz, causes the forgetful score to have NAN
+^> fixed the layout on the menu where user chooses a reviewer ^> fixed a bug where exporting/importing quizzes result in images being lost ^> fixed a bug when importing a quiz, causes the forgetful score to have NAN

 v0.7x

+^> fixed a bug when deleting items, the groups can get shuffled

+^> improve the performance/algorithm when displaying/manipulating items
+    ^> improved the speed of deletion
+    ^> improved the speed of adding items
+        ^> add a function that also detects if theres no group existing yet [?] improved the speed of updating items
+~ Needs more testing tho to check its reliability

+[x] bug on "pick the wrong" if the group only contained 1 items [x] bug on "fill in the blank" when each word only contain 1 letter from the question [x] fix a bug where user can drag a link, revealing its an html app

 [x] create a ReviTerm main menu
 [x] create the credit menu
 [x] create the character placeholder shop
-[x] improve the editor bg effec
+[x] add editor bg effect
-[x] create bg effect on the main menu
+[x] add bg effect on the main menu

 [x] Add a dramatic opening in the classic mode

-[x] improve the performance/algorithm when displaying items [x] slow performance when loading the enumarated question due to the flags?
+[x] slow performance when loading the enumarated question due to the flags?
-[x] bug on "pick the wrong" if the group only contained 1 items [x] bug on "fill in the blank" when each word only contain 1 letter from the question [x] bug on "fill in the blank" when there's a symbol next to a word and it doesn't blank it [x] fix a bug where user can drag a link, revealing its an html app
+[x] bug on "fill in the blank" when there's a symbol next to a word and it doesn't blank it

 v0.8